 Tenergy 05 is an ideal rubber for offensive topspin strategic play.
-Tenergy series features integration of modern innovation, “Spring Sponge” and well-known “High Tension” technology which is well designed for a replacement of speed-glue.
-The rubber is perfect for a modern table tennis strategy which enhancing lots of feel, spin variations and fierce dynamics.
+Tenergy series features the integration of modern innovation, “Spring Sponge” and well-known “High Tension” technology which is well designed for a replacement of speed-glue.
+The rubber is perfect for a modern table tennis strategy which enhancing lots of feels, spin variations, and fierce dynamics.

 Basic Rubber Information: